AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ### Index Management With Rolling Deployments {#index-management-with-rolling-deployments}

 With rolling deployments, there is no downtime.
-During an upgrade, for some time, both the old version (for example, version 1) of the application, as well as the new version (version 2), are running concurrently, against the same repository.
-If version 1 requires a certain index to be available, then this index must not be removed in version 2: the index should be removed later, for example in version 3, at which point it is guaranteed that version 1 of the application is no longer running.
+For some time during an update, both the old version (for example, version 1) of the application, as well as the new version (version 2), run concurrently against the same repository.
+If version 1 requires a certain index to be available, then this index must not be removed in version 2.
+The index should be removed later, for example in version 3, at which point it is guaranteed that version 1 of the application is no longer running.
 Also, applications should be written such that version 1 works well, even if version 2 is running, and if indexes of version 2 are available.

 After upgrading to the new version is complete, old indexes can be garbage collected by the system.
 The old indexes might still stay for some time, in order to speed up rollbacks (if a rollback should be needed).